wilkelab/wilkelab.github.io.archive_sep_2020/classes/BIO384C_fall_2015.md

-**11. OctS.
+**11. Oct.
 1, 2015 –  Combining writing style with writing contents: Thinking about the Specific Aims**
 (Ochman)